odensecentralbibliotek/oc_place2book_feedback/README.md

 Statestik siden kan automatisk generer pie charts og paginerede tabeller for "select"  og "textarea" felt typer på webformularen.

 De kan tilgås gennem menu punktet:

+Feedback emails are sendt out after the events are unpublished and they have been marked for feedback collection via the node-create/edit form.
+It is required that the event is using p2b for ticket manageing and that the event is not passive.

+*note*
+When you activate the module it will create a webform to be use called "Arrangements feedback".
+You will still have to manualy select the webform to use under /admin/config/ding/place2book "PLACE2BOOK FEEDBACK SETTINGS" before the feedback system will work.

+Once you have saved the selection , the module will take over the webform and style it + ensure it contains neccesary information for statistics to be generated.